 CH 331 Nutritional Biochemistry 3 hoursA study of metabolism, macronutrition, vitamins, trace elements, food additives, and processing.
 Does not apply to a major in biochemistry.
 Prerequisite: CH 312.
 Offered when required.

 CH 341-342 Physical Chemistry 3-3 hoursA study of the fundamentals of chemical thermodynamics, chemical kinetics, and quantum mechanics.
 Prerequisites: CH 142, PH 104, and MA 172 or equivalent.

 CH 341L-342L Laboratory for Physical Chemistry 1-1 hour

-CH 350-351 Chemistry Seminar 1-1 hourThis course is designed to acquaint the students with ongoing research projects at Oakwood University.
+CH 350-351 Chemistry Seminar 1-1 hourThis course is designed to acquaint the students with current research.
 Extramural research experience is also discussed.
 Open to all students interested in research.

 CH 401-402 Biochemistry 3-3 hoursThe chemistry of carbohydrates, lipids, proteins, nucleic acids, intermediary metabolism.
 Biochemistry is the study of the biology and chemistry of the human body.
 It is the chemistry of life.
 It explains, for example, why and how muscles grow during exercise and how the body uses carbohydrates to produce energy.
 Biochemistry seeks to explain the rationale and reasons for chemotherapy, control of blood pressure, diabetes, and cancer.
 Prerequisite: CH 312.